HannoverJS/logo/README.md

 ### A new fresher version of the official HannoverJS Logo made with pure CSS3 and HTML5!

+Want to see it action?
+Check it out <a href="http://hannoverjs.github.com/hannoverjs-logo">here</a>!
 Available sizes are:

 * 350x350